Embodying the Moon Cycles

 The Phases of the Moon

-The moon moves through 8 phases from new to full to new again and each phase carries a potent energy that can facilitate a deeper dive into wild and cyclical living.
+The moon moves through a series of phases from new to full to new again and each phase carries a potent and often tangible energy that can facilitate a deeper dive into wild and cyclical living.
+These are classical associations that have been attributed over millennia but you may have different interpretations and understandings for you personally.
+These are intended to be simply a guide.

 Dark moon ~ Occurring during the three days before the sliver of new moon appears in the sky